 When is the entry deadline?

 There is no posted deadline to enter the event, but fees increase on Jan 1st and again on April 15th.
 Please enter early to ensure the best value.

 Do I get a refund if I can’t race?

-Tahoe Peak Endurance LLC attempts to strike a balance between the harsh “No Refunds” policy customary in the endurance world and a respect for the costs involved in accommodating for no-shows and late registrations.
-If you can’t participate for any reason, you will receive a credit (less $50 processing fee) into the following year’s Auburn Triathlon.
-Please inform us by April 15th to be eligible.
+Auburn Triathlon attempts to strike a balance between the harsh “No Refunds” policy customary in the endurance world and a respect for the costs involved in accommodating for no-shows and late registrations.
+If you can’t participate for any reason, you can transfer your registration for a fee to another event .

 Can I transfer my entry to another athlete if I choose not to race?

 Do I get a discount if I do your race frequently?

 Auburn Triathlon offers an Auburn Legacy discount